 In the prevention section of the framework it is recommended to provide learning and tools for self-care and positive mental health.
 There are several online resources that students can use either in advance, during, or after the placement, which could mitigate some of the difficulties.
 For example, Student Minds provides some ideas and tips for preparing for the year abroad, as well as blogs from students such as Year Abroad Blues.
 More generic wellbeing tips can be found on the National Health Service (NHS) or Mind websites, among many others.

 Secondly, it is just as important to discuss mental health with the host university (transitions section).
 Different countries might have differing attitudes towards mental health and counselling, distinct rules on medicines and availability of prescription drugs and how one can access them.
 Having those conversations early can help ensure effective signposting of support while abroad.

 The staff section of the framework highlights the significance of maintaining good mental health for students, yourself, and others affiliated with the programme.
 Staff members might find themselves in situations where they do not know what is the right thing to say or do.
 To avoid these situations and enhance confidence when dealing with a potential mental health difficulty, it is worth providing mental health literacy training for mobility staff, mobility ambassadors, and others.
 More and more universities are providing various training sessions, for example Mental Health First Aid.
 It is also worth looking at the existing student support services at your institution.
 There are also free e-resources available for all staff created by Charlie Waller Memorial Trust.

-The above tips and more will be discussed during the workshop on mental health at the 'Stand Out: Strategies for Success' the Go International 2018 conference on 10 May.
-In the meantime, there are many more instances where Step Change Framework is transferable to outward mobility and I would encourage you to have a look and see what is relevant to your institution to ensure that students are best supported from pre-departure through to when they return.
+There are many more instances where Step Change Framework is transferable to outward mobility and I would encourage you to have a look and see what is relevant to your institution to ensure that students are best supported from pre-departure through to when they return.